OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "status": HTTP status code
 * "protocol": Protocol / Version of HTTP (ex: HTTP/1.1)
 * "http_method": The HTTP method (ex: GET, POST, HEAD)
-* "http_refer": The referer for this action
+* "http_refer": The referrer for this action

 In addition to the extended logging fields one can also choose to enable/add from more than 50 additional custom logging HTTP fields enabled in the suricata.yaml file.
 The additional fields can be enabled as following: